 All major events that we’re used to seeing have either been canceled or postponed over the coronavirus outbreak.
-As large gatherings are being prohibited, the events industry is taking a major hit.
+As large gatherings are being prohibited and people seek solutions to deal with the financial impact, the events industry is taking a major hit.
 And while some researchers were suggesting to prepare for two weeks, more recent projections say to prepare for many months.

 While the cancellations continue to roll in and the bookings dwindle, what can events service businesses do to survive such a prolonged—and indefinite—dry spell?

 In the internet age, “social distancing” doesn’t have to mean social disconnection.